smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 The function takes as parameters the width and the height of the character grids.
 Its structure is similar to what we saw in previous chapters : there are two nested loops to iterate over the rows and the columns respectively.

 Then, for each coordinate of the grid, the corresponding x0 and y0 values of the complex plane are computed.
 After that, the algorithm calls a function that tests the convergence of the point and draws a character accordingly.
+Depending on the result, either a star character "*" or a blank character " " is printed in the terminal.
+Here for simplicity we perform the print operation through system calls as we did in the first chapter.

+#### Constants definition

 Our first step to compute the function is to add as constants the bounds of the complex plane.
 The values are taken from the pseucode of the Wikipedia page.